heliodor/jquery-analytics-event-tracking/README.md

 Use `$('body').analyticsEventTracking();` to initialize the plugin.

-All elements in the body tag which contain the class `.track` will be tracked.
+All current and future elements in the body tag which contain the class `.track` will be tracked.

 Add `data-category="category-name"` to specify the category (default: 'General')
 Add `data-action="click"` to specify the action (default: 'click')